usaid-cs/yesterday-i-learned/business.md

 - The stock's _price-to-earnings ratio_ should be between 20 and 40.
 [Generally speaking, having a high P/E ratio means that investors like you and believe that you have a bright future](http://techcrunch.com/2014/07/05/the-new-fast-food/), but [too high of a P/E ratio means that the stock is overvalued.](http://www.investopedia.com/articles/00/092200.asp)
   - [Different industries have different acceptable P/E ratios.](https://www.investopedia.com/video/play/stock-lower-pe-always-better-choice/) when comparing P/E ratios, only do so for companies in the same industry.
 - The stock's _price-to-sales ratio_ should be close to 1.
+- Avoid stocks you find on the news (for they become unstable), "the next big thing" companies, and companies that diversify through acquisition instead of innovation.

 [You should also like what the company does](https://www.reddit.com/r/stocks/comments/5rsnr5/what_is_the_most_important_research_before_buying/dd9v416/):